Table of Contents

 W sat. = Saturated weight of soil

 V= Total volume

 d.
 Sub-merged unit weight:

 It is the effective soil mass per unit volume of soil sub-merged below the water table.
-Void space of soil is filled with water and soil surface is also covered with water.
+The void space of soil is filled with water and the soil surface is also covered with water.

 Here, the water applies an upward force to soil particles.
 The upward force is known to be a buoyant force.
 It is based on the Archimedes principle.
 So, the total force applied is equal to the weight of soil displaced by water.
 It is also known as Buoyant unit weight.